suzuran7053/PHP_projects/README.md

    <li>
       <h3>3.
 Gallery</h3>
       <p>I created this whilst learning a Udemy course named 'PHP', which is focused on Object Oriented PHP.
-From the course, I learned the concept of OOP and how to use it in practice, writing all codes whilst to make sure I understand each lecture.</p>
+From the course, I learned the concept of OOP and how to use it in practice, writing all codes whilst making sure I understood each lecture.</p>
  </li>
  <li>
       <h3>4. notebook</h3>
       <p>This project is kind of a blog for my computer studying.
 I created this whilst using OOP so that I could review what I learned from the OOP course.
-I add a new post when I learn something new.
-I embeded Summernote in a form here so I can freely customise the appearance of articles as I like. </p>
+I add a new post here when I learn something new.
+I embeded Summernote in a form so I can freely customise the appearance of articles as I like. </p>
  </li>
  <!-- <li>
       <h3>5.
 Translation Works</h3>